 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

 If you’re wondering what to serve with your spinach artichoke dip, you’ve come to the right place.
+In this article, I list 45 of the most popular side dishes for spinach artichoke dip.

 In a rush?
 Here’s the short answer.

 The best side dishes to serve with spinach artichoke dip are pita chips, pretzel bites, bacon-wrapped filet mignon, or a crudité platter.
 Try a grilled veggie platter if you’re not a fan of raw vegetables.
-You can also serve grissini sticks, tostones, pulled pork egg rolls, and blistered padron peppers.
+You can also serve grissini sticks, tostones, pulled pork egg rolls, or blistered padron peppers.

 Pita chips

-That’s why pita chips are the ultimate accompaniment – they’re extra crunchy and thicker than your usual tortilla chips, so they won’t break when you dunk them.
+Spinach artichoke dip has a thick and rich consistency, and that’s why pita chips are the ultimate accompaniment.
+They’re extra crunchy and thicker than your usual tortilla chips, so they won’t break when you use them to scoop up your spinach artichoke dip.

 Why we love this recipe: it’s better than store-bought chips.